VoxeLibre/VoxeLibre/tools/README.md

 ## Texture Converter (EXPERIMENTAL)
-This is a Python script which converts a resource pack for Minecraft to a texture pack for Minetest (and thus, MineClone 2).
+This is a Python script which converts a resource pack for Minecraft to a texture pack for Minetest so it can be used with MineClone 2.

 **WARNING**: This script is currently incomplete, not all textures will be converted.
 Some texture conversions are even buggy!